nmikhailov/Validity90/spec.md

 2. CertificateRequest and Certificate are in unknown format
 3. Certificate Verify message has no algorithm bytes
 4. Device doesn't allow much variation(ie extra extension in ClientHello) in handshake.
+5. Custom padding scheme for AES encryption is used - almost like PKCS#8, but all values are one off, eg: 00; 01 01; 02 02 02

 ### Handshake session